arisarae/the_goal/README.md

     git push pws master
     ```

-37. Create a `README.md` file in the root directory, fill it with the information needed, and do another git add, commit, push with the commit message `"docs: create README.md"`
+37. Create the `README.md` file in the root directory, fill it with the information needed, and do another git add, commit, push with the commit message `"docs: create README.md"`

 ### Create a diagram showing the client request to the Django-based web application and its response, and explain the relationship between `urls.py`, `views.py`, `models.py`, and the HTML file in the diagram.